lytics/pathforajs/CONTRIBUTION.md

 !["Pull Requests"](https://s3-us-west-2.amazonaws.com/pros-lytics/screenshots/issue261_pr_markdown.png)

 PathforaJS leverages Travis CI for continuous integration.
 As a result, existing tests will run against all the PRs and all branches pushed up to the repo.
 PRs will not get reviewed until CI is green.
-Still, it is advisable to run `npm test` on your local branch before creating a PR.
+Still, it is advisable to run `yarn test` on your local branch before creating a PR.

 Below is an example of a stale PR, with failing Travis CI.
 Click the `Details` link to see what's going on with Travis CI.